McElvy History, Family Crest & Coats of Arms

 The surname McElvy was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the McElvy family
+Early History of the McElvy family

 This web page shows only a small excerpt of our McElvy research.
 Another 112 words (8 lines of text) covering the years 1500 and 1546 are included under the topic Early McElvy History in all our PDF Extended History products and printed products wherever possible.